 As the summer begins, clothes moth levels finally begin to die down.
 However, don’t be fooled into thinking this means a respite from insect infestations – levels of bed bugs, fleas, cockroaches and house flies all increase significantly in sympathy.

-Rats, mice, wasps and ants all remain a moderate concern during June as well.
+Rats, mice, wasps and ants all remain a concern during June as well.

 House flies begin to die off in August, but all other insect levels remain high.
-Cockroaches, bed bugs, fleas, cockroaches, ants and wasps are all major concerns, so keep your pest control on point, always.
+Ants and wasps are all major concerns, so keep your pest control on point, always.

-Still expect to see rats and mice, as well as clothes moths at moderate levels throughout August.
+Still expect to see rats and mice throughout August.

 Unfortunately, wasps remain at high levels for another month and September also heralds the beginning of spider season, albeit at moderate levels – for now!